Photo by Sergio Rota on Unsplash

 How did you start using these types of tools and models?

 Throughout my life, people around me, either mentors or teachers have always advised me to pick something I enjoy and stick to it.
 I radically never agreed with this.
+I always wanted to learn everything wise.
+Do everything that feels right.
 I always wanted to accumulate disciplines rather than settle for the ones that felt like the closest thing to satisfaction.
-For many years, I was traveling and exploring which helped me discover in depth our world and study potential scenarios for the future of humanity.
-Progressively, biomimicry emerged as an obvious thing.
-I stumbled upon the work of the MIT Media Lab, and the field of material ecology.
-I embraced the discipline of biomimicry as a rich and inspiring area to build upon, and due to its multiple directions.
+In many ways, as a person who grew between many cultures and faced many difficulties in life, I think that I had no choice.
+Nature and our evolutionary lineage becomes an apparent unifying factor between us all.

 What influenced you most to pursue this direction in life?

-In parallel I wanted to study physics.
-As a kid I fell in love with Leonardo Da Vinci and the idea that the greatest artists are also amazing inventors and scientists.
+I wanted to understand the universe.
+I wanted to study physics.
+As a kid I fell in love with the legacy of Leonardo Da Vinci and the idea that the greatest artists are also amazing inventors and scientists.
 Multidisciplinary approaches just always made more sense to me.
+As a Greek, I was raised on tales of polymaths, and even further, on the understanding of how culture and the myths and philosophies that power our history intersect with the exploration of science.
 I was also fascinated by Einstein's last quest in the search for a Theory of Everything and the Unified Field Theory.
 Math and physics were always like this beautiful language and divine logic in my eyes and learning the "secret code" of the universe sounded like an adventure I really wanted to embark on.
-I was kind of obsessed with this idea that if we can piece together a Theory of Everything, it will just allow us to extrapolate our knowledge about the universe into everything that we live for, to reach a state of beautiful utopia on earth and in the universe.
-I went on to study communication, which seemed interesting to me at the intersection between creative expression, behavioral sciences and technology.
-Ultimately it all merged with my love for tech and design.
+I was kind of obsessed with this idea that if we can piece together a sort of “Design Theory of Everything”, it will just allow us to extrapolate our knowledge about the universe and the nature of being human into everything that we live for, to perhaps even one day reach a state of beautiful utopia on earth and in the universe —which I honestly believe could happen, if nature is allowed to be co-engineered in pair with loving kindness, and if we learn to coexist with those around us in caring ways.
+And yet, this scenario could also turn into the worst nightmare we could imagine, if the power of nature is integrated into the world as it exists right now.
+It could make certain horrors unstoppable.
+Hubris, avoidance in the face of difficluty and quests for supremacy truly are our worst enemy in these complex times, and will lead to our demise if we don’t tread the future with integrity and responsibility..

 What advice would you give to the women reading this today?